ChristianKaltenecker/PerformanceEvolution_Website/MetadataAnalysis/MetadataAnalysis.md

 ## Commit messages
 0.3.0 - 0.4.0 (low quality compression also mentioned in the changelog):
-Changelog: made low quality compression faster; added quality level 0;
+* Changelog: made low quality compression faster; added quality level 0;
-Commits:
+* Commits:
-1f01d61bcf: Add two more fast modes (quality 0, 1); quality 1,2 were renamed to quality 2 and 3 and the old quality 3 is removed. f453b1bf36 [only memory]: Reduce memory usage
+  * 1f01d61bcf: Add two more fast modes (quality 0, 1); quality 1,2 were renamed to quality 2 and 3 and the old quality 3 is removed.
+  * f453b1bf36 [only memory]: Reduce memory usage
-27688e605c: Faster entropy coding phase for quality 1
+  * 27688e605c: Faster entropy coding phase for quality 1
-4dd9114c97: Partial Hasher initialization for small input data (does not apply; our data is bigger than only 1KB) Configuration option mentioned regarding performance change
+  * 4dd9114c97: Partial Hasher initialization for small input data (does not apply; our data is bigger than only 1KB)
+* Configuration option mentioned regarding performance change

 0.4.0 - 0.5.2:
-Changelog: Nothing
+* Changelog: Nothing
-Commits:
+* Commits:
-2048189048: new hasher; improved speed and reduced memory usage for q:5-9 w 10-16 Configuration option mentioned
+  * 2048189048: new hasher; improved speed and reduced memory usage for q:5-9 w 10-16
+* Configuration option mentioned

 0.5.2 - 0.6.0 (better compression on 1MB+ files, faster compression on mid-low quality levels; fix encoder q10-11 slowdown):
+* Changelog: Nothing
-Commits:
+* Commits:
-5db62dcc: Fix slow-down after a long copy (q10-11)
+  * 5db62dcc: Fix slow-down after a long copy (q10-11)
-0a63f99db: Limit for window size for q0-1 and use fix shifts for the hashes
+  * 0a63f99db: Limit for window size for q0-1 and use fix shifts for the hashes
-8a06e0293: Improve the compression
+  * 8a06e0293: Improve the compression
-Configuration option mentioned
+* Configuration option mentioned

 0.6.0 - 1.0.0:
-Changelog: Nothing
+* Changelog: Nothing
-Commits:
+* Commits:
-a629289e: speedup compression for RLEish (Run Length Encoding) data Configuration option not mentioned
+  * a629289e: speedup compression for RLEish (Run Length Encoding) data
+* Configuration option not mentioned

 1.0.0 - 1.0.1 (only one day in between):
-Changelog: Nothing
+* Changelog: Nothing
-Commits:
+* Commits:
-Nope
+  * Nothing
-Configuration option not mentioned
+* Configuration option not mentioned

 1.0.1 - 1.0.2 (changes of the terms are higher than 5% and therefore, this release was chosen):
-Changelog: Nothing
+* Changelog: Nothing
-Commits:
+* Commits:
-39ef4bbdc: add new (fast) dictionary generator "Sieve" Configuration option not mentioned
+  * 39ef4bbdc: add new (fast) dictionary generator "Sieve"
+* Configuration option not mentioned

 1.0.2 - 1.0.3:
-Changelog: Improved compression ratio; Nothing related to performance
+* Changelog: Improved compression ratio; Nothing related to performance
-Commits:
+* Commits:
-35e69fc7c: New dictionary generator with the speed of "Sieve" and the quality of "DM" -> does not necessarily imply that the speed of the new dictionary generator is better than before.
+  * 35e69fc7c: New dictionary generator with the speed of "Sieve" and the quality of "DM" -> does not necessarily imply that the speed of the new dictionary generator is better than before.
-da254cffdb: Fix q=10 1-byte input compression
+  * da254cffdb: Fix q=10 1-byte input compression
-Configuration option mentioned
+* Configuration option mentioned

 1.0.3 - 1.0.4 (1 month 1 week in between):
-Changelog: better compression; Nothing related to performance
+* Changelog: better compression; Nothing related to performance
-Commits:
+* Commits:
-0f3c84e7e: better compression (similar to changelog) Configuration option not mentioned
+  * 0f3c84e7e: better compression (similar to changelog)
+* Configuration option not mentioned

 1.0.4 - 1.0.5:
-Changelog: q=1 compression on small files improved
+* Changelog: q=1 compression on small files improved
-Commits:
+* Commits:
-68db5c027: improve q=1 compression on small files Configuration option mentioned
+  * 68db5c027: improve q=1 compression on small files
+* Configuration option mentioned

 1.0.6 - 1.0.7:
-Changelog: focuses on ARM architecture; Nothing regarding x86 architecture Some speedup detected in configuration options: CompressionLevel_9 * WindowSize_24; CompressionLevel 9 * WindowSize_23; CompressionLEvel_9 * WindowSize_22; CompressionLEvel_10 * WindowSize_19
+* Changelog: focuses on ARM architecture; Nothing regarding x86 architecture
+* Some speedup detected in configuration options: CompressionLevel_9 * WindowSize_24; CompressionLevel 9 * WindowSize_23; CompressionLEvel_9 * WindowSize_22; CompressionLEvel_10 * WindowSize_19
-Commits:
+* Commits:
-Nothing relevant when reading through
+ * Nothing
-Configuration option not mentioned
+* Configuration option not mentioned

 ## OpenVPN

 This case study (along with PostgreSQL) has a release (2.2.1 -- 2.2.2) where no configurations have changed.
 Generally, the performance of OpenVPN is very stable with 2 exceptions:
-2.2.2 - 2.3.0
+* 2.2.2 - 2.3.0
-2.3.9 - 2.4.0
+* 2.3.9 - 2.4.0

 ### Commit messages
 2.2.2 - 2.3.0
+* Configuration Options/Interaction: lzo (speed up); sha512 (speed up)
+* Changelog:
-Models: root slowed down; lzo and sha512 sped up Changelog:Fix reconnection issues when push and UDP (we use tcp in our setup).
+  * Fix reconnection issues when push and UDP (we use tcp in our setup).
-They also fixed some regressions happening in configuration options we do not use (e.g., --http-proxy).
+  * They also fixed some regressions happening in configuration options we do not use (e.g., --http-proxy).
-Modified create_socket_tcp.
+  * Modified create_socket_tcp.

-Commits:
+* Commits:
-Multiple commits with bug fixes that address issues *when* server is slow.
-They also fix regressions when using other compilers.
-74bbc7: build: proper lzo detection and usage (?)
+  * 74bbc7: build: proper lzo detection and usage (?)
-Configuration option mentioned
+* Configuration option mentioned

 2.3.9 - 2.4.0:
-Models: Same as 2.3.0 + SHA1; SHA512 * LZO is slowed down
+* Configuration Options/Interaction: base (slow down); lzo and sha512 (speed up); SHA1 (slow down); SHA512 * LZO (slow down)
-Changelog:
+* Changelog:
-In 2.3.10: Fix regression in setups without a client certificate
+  * In 2.3.10: Fix regression in setups without a client certificate

-Commits:
+* Commits:
-b59fc7f: Fix missing return value checks; should become faster
+  * b59fc7f: Fix missing return value checks; should become faster
-fc91d4b: Increase control channel packet size for faster handshakes
+  * fc91d4b: Increase control channel packet size for faster handshakes
-160504a29: Refactor CRL (certificate revocation list) handling
+  * 160504a29: Refactor CRL (certificate revocation list) handling
-985156e: Fix --cipher=none regression
+  * 985156e: Fix --cipher=none regression
-65eedc35: Make sure float won't happen if hmac check failed (regression)
+  * 65eedc35: Make sure float won't happen if hmac check failed (regression)
-af1e4d26: switch to SHA256 instead of SHA1
+  * af1e4d26: switch to SHA256 instead of SHA1
-dd2fbc26: sha1 returns correct SHA1 fingerprint
+  * dd2fbc26: sha1 returns correct SHA1 fingerprint
-5d523377: Disable SSL compression
+  * 5d523377: Disable SSL compression
-Configuration option mentioned
+* Configuration option mentioned

 ## Opus